3D Importer

 Use Imported PivotIf enabled, imports the object using the pivot point set within the child object.
 By default, this is enabled.

-Object Geometry
+Object geometry

 Object Geometry includes information on the dimensions and polycount of the selected child object of the model.
 You can edit the following settings for the selected child objects: